cloudrac3r/out-of-your-element/notes.md

 - Find & join access: Space members (so users must have been invited to the space already, even if they find out the room ID to join)
 - Who can read history: Anyone (so that people can see messages during the preview before joining)

+Step by step process:

+1. Create a space room for the guild.
+Store the guild-space ID relationship in the database.
+Configure the space room to act like a space.
+	- `{"name":"NAME","preset":"private_chat","visibility":"private","power_level_content_override":{"events_default":100,"invite":50},"topic":"TOPIC","creation_content":{"type":"m.space"},"initial_state":[{"type":"m.room.guest_access","state_key":"","content":{"guest_access":"can_join"}},{"type":"m.room.history_visibility","content":{"history_visibility":"invited"}}]}`
+2. Create channel rooms for the channels.
+Store the channel-room ID relationship in the database.
+(Probably no need to store parent-child relationships in the database?)
+3. Send state events to put the channel rooms in the space.

 ### Private channels

 Discord **channels** that disallow view permission to @everyone should instead have the following **room** settings in Matrix: